andymccall/agon-development/README.md

 ### Build software!

 You should now be able to build either the assembler or C programs in this repository.

+### Where to get help

+You can ask for help in the Agon and Console8 Community Discord channel, which can be found [here](https://discord.gg/JpncxCTA7s).

 ### Found this guide useful?